Behind the Scenes

 About the Author

-I’m Roland Bast, a TMAC Gold Medalist and Canadian travel storyteller specializing in place-based photography.
+Roland Bast is a TMAC Gold Medalist and Canadian travel storyteller specializing in place-based photography.
 Based in Ottawa, I have spent over a decade documenting the intersection of culture and landscape—from the rugged coastlines of Newfoundland to the historic streets of Europe.
 My award-winning approach focuses on “Slow Travel” narratives, revealing the “story within the scenery” that traditional guides miss.

 What I posted on the Gram